HELP US HELP OTHERS!

 Was it “unfortunate” that, according to supporting documents and the publicly available Complaint, Summerkids’ counselor training was only a few hours or so, despite operating a high-risk child care operation?

-Was it “unfortunate” that owner-operator Cara DiMassa avidly promoted on her public website and to Roxie’s parents that her doctor-brother Giancarlo rearranges his schedule to be at camp as a medical supervisor when, in fact, he was rarely at camp and was thousands of miles away on vacation when Roxie drowned only 10 days into camp season?
+Was it “unfortunate” that Cara DiMassa avidly promoted on her public website and to Roxie’s parents that her doctor-brother Giancarlo rearranges his schedule to be at camp as a medical supervisor when, in fact, he was rarely at camp and was thousands of miles away on vacation when Roxie drowned only 10 days into camp season?

 Thousands of caregivers have trusted Summerkids to live up to their promises.
-Would these caregivers have left their children in a pool if they knew the pool was crowded, chaotic and supervised by fake lifeguards under the command of grossly negligent owner-operators?
+Would these caregivers have left their children in a pool if they knew the pool was crowded, chaotic and supervised by fake lifeguards under the command of apparently grossly negligent owner-operators?

 According to an abundance of now publicly available evidence, that’s apparently what thousands of parents have done for years at Summerkids.
 The only difference is that parents didn’t yet know the part about a crowded, chaotic pool with fake lifeguards… not to mention, the incorrect occupancy sign which violated a county ordinance and state requirement… more publicly available information.